Rapidfacture/rf-api-thumbnail/README.md

 ⚠ unstable - do not use now ⚠

 Service for the `rf-api` project.
 Creates PNG Thumbnail picture from PDF files using `gm`.
-Takes a buffer stream from a PDF File returns a PNG file buffer.
+Takes a buffer or a stream from a PDF File and returns a PNG file buffer.

 ## Getting Started